 Every year since 2009, on the first Sunday in January, we have climbed the 1200ft to the base of Darwen's Jubilee Tower to train barefoot.
 Kangeiko is about forging the spirit against the pressures of the elements.
-We welcome karateka from other clubs and the event is growing year by year.
-We conclude the session with hot food and cold beer at the "Sunnyhurst" pub.
+We welcome karateka from other clubs, and the event is growing year by year.

 If you're coming on the Kangeiko for the first time, a few tips: